Trends in Each Country各国の動向

-Declared in 2012 to “always use simple wording and appropriate grammar in all communication with citizens”
+Declares in 2012 to “always use simple wording and proper grammar in all communication with citizens”

-In 2011, Prime Minister’s Office began using plain English in communications with citizens for all laws regarding income tax and traffic safety
+In 2011, Prime Minister’s Office begins using plain English in communications with citizens for all laws on income tax and traffic safety

 State governments & legal specialists

 Laws pertaining to income taxes and traffic safety written in plain English